June 03, 2022

 We also provide 45 video testimonial templates of that include questions to send to your customers or clients to get the best customer video testimonials, so you don’t even have to write your own — just select a template and go.

-Give Vocal Video a try for free for 14 days, no credit card required, by signing up here.
+Give Vocal Video a try for free, no credit card required, by signing up here.

 When we say to keep it “short and sweet,” what we mean is “think about your audience and their time and effort”.